-Christina Root - Owner and Director
+Christina Davenport - Owner and Director

-Elite Dance Center was opened in September of 2011 by Christina Root who has been training, teaching, and choreographing in the Fort Wayne area for several years.
+Elite Dance Center was opened in September of 2011 by Christina Davenport who has been training, teaching, and choreographing in the Fort Wayne area for several years.
 Christina began dancing at the age of two and has developed a well-rounded repertoire of dance training throughout her career.
 Christina has taught and choreographed professionally for several years and has won numerous awards for her choreography around the country.
 In 2008 she began the Young Choreographer Showcase in Fort Wayne where she gave young dancers the chance to choreograph and create original pieces and perform them for an audience at the Allen County Public Library.
 Christina has taught at several different dance studio’s in Fort Wayne and has always had a goal of opening and developing a studio where dancers can train and perfect their skills in a flexible and professional learning environment.
 With a degree in Elementary Education and Mild Intervention from the University of Saint Francis, Christina understands that every child learns and develops differently and she is able to take her background in education and use it to meet each of her student’s specific needs.

-Katie Decker - Assistant Artistic Director
+Katie Decker - Creative Director

 Katie Decker got her start in dancing at the age of three in Fort Wayne, IN.
 She trained competitively with studios in Indiana and Illinois, and studied under many well-known choreographers.
 Katie graduated, as one of the founding members, from New American Youth Ballet and Conservatory.
 After graduation she studied at Alonzo King LINES Ballet Year-Round program and eventually the BFA program in San Francisco, CA. Katie decided to move back to Fort Wayne, IN to pursue a career in communication arts and graphic design at the University of Saint Francis.
 Katie graduated in May 2013 with a BFA in Communication Arts and Graphic Design and is an eMail Marketing Director for Lett Direct Marketing Firm.

-Alexa Dietz - Instructor
+Jacob Cox - Instructor

 Elizabeth Mikautadze - Instructor